Student Loan Refinancing and Consolidation Explained

-Do you wish you didn’t have student loans?
-While they haven’t yet created a time machine that will allow you to go back and not borrow all that money for your degree, there are ways that you can make your debt more manageable.
+While nobody has created a time machine that will allow you to go back and not borrow all that money for your degree, there are ways that you can make your student loan debt more manageable.
 Two of those ways are to either consolidate or refinance your student loans.

 Not sure which one is right for you?
 Don’t worry, we’ll help you figure it out.

 So, what is private student loan refinancing?
 The first thing you should know is that while it is done through a private loan, you can refinance both your federal and private student loans.

 Essentially what happens when you refinance your student loans is that you take out a new loan that pays off your other loans.
 You can choose the loans you want to refinance.
 Typically, you would refinance your loans because you want a lower interest rate or you want to change your loan terms to give you longer or shorter terms.

 Refinancing your student loans can potentially lower your monthly payment and allow you to save money on interest over the life of your loan.
 Some people also refinance to remove the co-signer from their loans because they’re now able to qualify for student loans on their own.

 You might be wondering how difficult it is to qualify to refinance your loans.
 You may be pleasantly surprised to learn that if you’re working full-time and your credit score is between 650-680, chances are you may be able to refinance, according to NerdWallet.
 If your credit score is lower, you may still be able to refinance with a co-signer.
 The good news is that it doesn’t cost anything to check to see if you’re qualified.

 Federal Student Loan Consolidation Explained